 You can and should consider doing all of this before you think about bringing a personal injury lawsuit.

 Utah Car Accident Compensation Laws: At a Glance

 In the table below, you'll find a brief overview of Utah's car accident compensation laws, including time limits, limits on damages, and more.

 • One year for suits against a county, city, or town (Utah Code § 78B-2-303)

 • Two years for wrongful death or personal injury where the State is the defendant (Utah Code § 78B-2-304)

 • Three years for personal property damage (Utah Code § 78B-2-305)

 • Four years for other personal injuries (Utah Code § 78B-2-307)

 • $3,000 in medical expenses must first be covered by PIP (Utah Code §31A-22-309)

 If you have been injured in an accident, it can be tough to sort out what you might be able to recover from the party at fault.
 Generally, you will be able to recover compensatory damages, also known as "actual damages."
-Depending upon the circumstances, punitive damages may also be available in your case.
+Punitive damages may also be available in your case depending on the circumstances.
 While compensatory damages are intended to compensate you for injuries you actually suffered, courts award punitive damages in order to punish the defendant for wrongdoing.
 In Utah, punitive damages have been awarded to punish insurance companies for denying claims in bad faith and to punish drivers convicted of DUIs in connection with the car accident.